josh-perry/love-cookbook/content/guides/intermediate/shaders.md

 ---

 > [!CAUTION]
-> This guide is made for löve 12.0!
+> This guide is made for LÖVE 12.0!

 With **shaders** we can create fun graphical effects for our games.

-There are multiple types of shaders available to be used in löve
+There are multiple types of shaders available to be used in LÖVE
 * The **Fragment**, AKA **Pixel** shader
 * The **Vertex** shader
 * The **Compute** shader